-\$ chacl 'user.group operator mode' file\name
+\$ chacl 'user.group operator mode' file_name

-user Indicates the user's login name; a percent sign (%) in this position means all users.

-group Indicates the user's group; a percent sign (%) in this position means all groups.

-operator Indicates whether you are adding or denying permissions to existing ACL entries or whether you are adding new ACL entries.
+user Indicates the user's login name; a percent sign $(\%)$ in this position means all users. group Indicates the user's group; a percent sign $(\%)$ in this position means all groups. operator Indicates whether you are adding or denying permissions to existing ACL entries or whether you are adding new ACL entries.
 A plus sign (+) adds permissions; a minus sign (-) denies permissions; an equals sign (=) means "this permission exactly," and usually is used when adding new ACL entries.

-mode

-Indicates the permissions allowed.
-Possible modes are read (r), write (w), and execute/search (x).
-An operator (explained above) immediately precedes the mode (for example, +rw adds read and write permissions; -rw denies read and write permissions).
+mode Indicates the permissions allowed.
+Possible modes are read (\mathbf{r}) , write (\mathbf{w}) , and execute/search (\mathbf{x}) .
+An operator (explained above) immediately precedes the mode (for example, +rw adds read and write permissions; -rw denies read and write permissions). file_name Indicates the name of the file for which you want to specify access.